 Quizzes: Throughout the course you will complete 3 quizzes using multiple choice/ matching/fill in the blank and short answer style questions.
 These quizzes will be completed online and you will have 48 hours from the time they are made available to write the quiz, but once the quiz starts it will be timed and you will have 60 minutes to complete it.
 These will test your general knowledge of the course material including readings and lectures and are meant to make sure you are keeping up with the course content.
-They are primarily assessing learning goal 1.
-There will be one short answer question on each quiz which will assess your ability to think more deeply about the content.
-This will be assessing learning goals 1 and 2.
+They are primarily assessing learning goals 1 and 2.